 The use of an ineligible player will result in a forfeit by the team involved of all games in which that player has participated.
 In order to effectuate the ejection of an ineligible player and the resulting forfeiture of games in which that player was involved, it is necessary to conform to the following procedure:

-to investigate a player's eligibility must be submitted to the Parks and Recreation Department within 48 hours subsequent to the game in question.
+A request in writing to investigate a player's eligibility must be submitted to the Parks and Recreation Department within 48 hours subsequent to the game in question.
 A fee of $20 is required for each investigation.
 If the investigation results in a finding of ineligibility, all games which s/he participated in will be forfeited and the $20 fee will be returned.
 If, upon investigation, the player is found to be eligible, the Department will retain the fee.
 Any team, which allows a player to continue as an active member of its roster after a decision of ineligibility has been arrived at, will forfeit all future games in which the ineligible player participates.
 The player found ineligible will not be allowed to complete the remainder of the season.
 No refunds will be given for registration or player fees.
 The manager shall not be allowed to participate in any Parks & Recreation sponsored leagues for the balance of the current year and the following year.
 In the event that the illegal player becomes eligible he/she will not be able to participate in any Parks & Recreation sponsored leagues for the balance of the current year and the following four (4) years.

 The Department shall set a date for the addition of names to a team roster.
 After that date, a team may not add players to its roster.
 Any addition of players after the cut-off date for player admissions will result in forfeiture.
 If a player is added to a roster after the freeze date for submission of player names established by the Department, said player will be suspended from the league and all games in which s/he participated will be forfeited.
 In addition, the manager and the team found guilty of this infraction will be subject to suspension proceedings.